New Intercity Fleet Stations and Signalling Modifications

 - Installation of CCTV, PA, lighting and station furniture, where required.

 Enabling work to accommodate the New Intercity Fleet is progressing across the electrified network.

-- Platform extension work has been completed at Adamstown, Central, Gosford, Emu Plains, Hamilton, Hurstville, Lithgow, Penrith, and Wyong stations
+- Platform extension work has been completed at Adamstown, Central, Gosford, Emu Plains, Hamilton, Hurstville, Lithgow, Penrith, Wyong and Hornsby stations

 The final platform extension on the Blue Mountains Line has now been completed, with two platforms at Emu Plains Station extended by 22 metres each.
 New lighting, CCTV and PA speakers have also been installed.

 Please see the video below capturing the Emu Plains Station platform extension work.

 - Car markers have now been installed on the Central Coast and Newcastle, Blue Mountains and South Coast and Illawarra lines.